CDISE research activities are distributed among the following research groups:

 - Scientific Computing (Prof. Ivan Oseledets)

 Our research focuses on developing breakthrough numerical techniques for solving a broad range of high-dimensional problems.
 The key ingredient is the effective decomposition of multidimensional arrays (tensors).
 Our recent interests also involve graph mining, recommender systems, and topological shape optimization.

 StatML lab focuses on research in modern statistics and machine learning with particular emphasis on probabilistically inspired approaches.
 We care about uncertainty a lot and try to ensure that the algorithms developed not only predict the outcome but also provide error bars for the predictions.
 The current research areas include uncertainty estimation for deep learning, active learning, and network analysis among several others.

 The research group brings together a group of like-minded researchers and students working in probability, statistics, and optimization.
 The use of statistical methods for analyzing data has become common practice in virtually all scientific disciplines.
 We deal with many branches of modern statistics and optimization, including community detection in networks, high-dimensional probability techniques in data analysis.

 - Wireless Sensing (Prof. Andrey Somov)

-Wireless Sensing Lab research focuses on the design, optimization, and implementation of the intelligent energy-efficient wireless sensors.
-We conduct research on the low-power wireless sensors running the artificial intelligence onboard and powered by energy harvesting.
+Wireless Sensing Lab research focuses on the design, optimization, and implementation of intelligent energy-efficient wireless sensors.
+We research the low-power wireless sensors running the artificial intelligence onboard and powered by energy harvesting.